tylercrosse/tylercrosse.github.io/src/content/2021-09-26-nand2testris-1/index.md

 The course presented computer architecture after the unit on machine language, an order that makes sense pedagogically.
 I've reversed the order of these two topics because it makes more sense hierarchically.
 You need a working CPU to run the machine language, which dovetails into the section on the assembler.

-This unit dances through the stored program concept, von Neumann Architecture, the theory of Memory, the role of th e CPU, and finally input and output.
-The project was one of the more difficult ones of the course and involved building a CPU from the chips built in previous units.
+This unit dances through the stored program concept, von Neumann Architecture, the theory of memory, the role of the CPU, and finally, input and output.
+The project was one of the more difficult ones of the course and involved building a CPU from the chips made in previous units.
 You can [see my finished HDL code](https://github.com/tylercrosse/nand2tetris/blob/main/projects/05/CPU.hdl) for the CPU.

 ![cpu architecture](cpu-architecture.png)

 Here is the Hack instruction set, with symbolic mnemonics and the corresponding binary.
-This represents all of the operations the CPU is able to perform.
+The instruction set represents all of the operations the CPU can perform.

 ```nasm
 // Adapted from Figure 4.5 in The Elements of Computing Systems.